Ten years ago today, I launched something that changed my life, and I’m proud and humbled that it also made a positive

 What happened to Think Grand?

 The glory days of Think Grand were 2011 through 2013.
 After that, life happened, as is the case with many all-volunteer movements.
 Most of my volunteers understandably became busy with other commitments, and it became difficult to find replacements.
-Even I became quite busy with my business as it grew.
+Even I became quite busy with my CX / UX consulting business, Deedub Inc., as it grew.

 Think Grand continued on as a Facebook page into 2017, but by that point, I felt comfortable quietly shutting it down because I knew it had done a lot of good for everyone involved.

 Participants told me what a difference it had made in their lives.
 In fact, a few even wrote testimonials.
-Here are two of them (names removed for privacy reasons):
+Here are two of them (names removed out of respect for their privacy):

 “Think Grand filled a critical space in community discussion.
 It was a catalyst for a frank yet positive look at our city’s issues.
 By civilly bringing together a variety of viewpoints both online and through networking events, Think Grand promoted more creativity and productivity in coming up with solutions to the concerns in our city.
 It changed the trajectory of the conversation.
 As a result of my involvement, I grew both in my appreciation of Escondido, and my hope for its future.”

 “I moved to Escondido, knowing no one.
 Shortly after arriving, I found Think Grand: the movement, website, and people.
 I knew I wanted to be involved because its premise created a positive space to discuss the betterment of Escondido.
 Dave is innovative and strives to create an environment where all opinions are respected and people are valued, asking thought-provoking questions about the community we live in.”

 And honestly, I gained as well, in ways I never expected.
 I made a number of quality friends and connections.